Sustainability

 Recycling Habits

 All the plates, cups, and cutlery in the cafes are made from biodegradable materials.
 All cardboard from deliveries is placed in a compactor on site, baled, and recycled.
-We no longer offer plastic straws or plastic lids for drink cups, to reduce the use of single use plastic.
-We are continually looking into options to be more sustainable, as more options become open to us.
+To reduce the use of single use plastic, we no longer offer plastic straws and plastic lids for drinks cups are only available on request.

 Plastic bottles are recycled into enrichment for the primates.
 Children can join in the recycling effort in our Activity Centre (open in the school holidays) to make bottle enrichment.